ramon-cortes/sudoku_puppeteer/README.md

 ### sudoku_puppeteer

-npm init -y
+- npm init -y

-npm i puppeteer chalk
+- npm i puppeteer chalk

 I think that was all

+Oh no, you will also need a "ss" subdirectory for the screenshots it takes